phone icon (917) 310-3371 Explore Zepbound Menu

 Many major insurance plans are accepted for eligible medical weight-loss visits, including Medicaid, Medicare, Medicare Advantage, Healthfirst, MetroPlus, Fidelis, UnitedHealthcare, United Healthcare Community Plan, EmblemHealth, Aetna, Cigna, Blue Cross Blue Shield, and many commercial plans.
 Zepbound prescription coverage is separate from visit coverage and often depends on obesity-drug exclusions, prior authorization rules, employer carve-outs, and the pharmacy benefit.

-Answer the branded medication question directly Patients searching Zepbound usually want a branded answer about coverage, self-pay, fulfillment, and how it compares with Wegovy.
-The lane should answer that directly instead of forcing them back through generic filler.
+Answer the branded medication question directly Patients asking about Zepbound usually need direct answers about coverage, self-pay workflow, fulfillment, and how it compares with Wegovy.

-Nao Medical offers provider-guided Zepbound evaluation across NYC and Long Island, including coverage review, self-pay workflow planning, pharmacy-availability troubleshooting, and branded comparison against Wegovy when the patient is already searching by medication name.
+Nao Medical offers provider-guided Zepbound evaluation across NYC and Long Island, including coverage review, self-pay workflow planning, pharmacy-availability troubleshooting, and branded comparison against Wegovy when patients ask by medication name.

 What the first visit should separate